cmfcmf/docusaurus-search-local/README.md

 **Important: Search only works for the statically built documentation (i.e., after you ran `yarn build` in your documentation folder).**

 **Search does **not** work in development (i.e., when running `yarn start`).**

+### Non-English Documentation

+Use the `language` option if your documentation is not written in English.
+You can either specify a single language or an array of multiple languages.
+The following languages are available:

+    ar, da, de, en, es, fi, fr, hu, it, ja, nl, no, pt, ro, ru, sv, th, tr, vi

 ## CONTRIBUTING